yelabucsf/P2RY8_DMS/README.md

 # P2RY8_DMS

 This repository contains scripts used in the P2RY8 deep mutational scanning work, as described in:
-TN LaFlam, CB Billesbolle, et al. Identification of heterogeneous effects of coding variants in the GPCR P2RY8.
+TN LaFlam, CB Billesbolle, et al. Phenotypic pleiotropy of missense variants in human B-cell confinement receptor P2RY8.
 2024.
 Submitted.

 Included files:
 - Sequencing analysis scripts, using BBTools and GATK